ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   the "Recommended" column is "N".
 Setting the Recommended item to "Y" or "D", or changing an item whose current value is "Y" or "D", requires Standards Action {{!RFC8126}}.
   - Y: Indicates that the item is RECOMMENDED.
 This only means that the associated mechanism is fit for the purpose for which it was defined.
     Careful reading of the documentation for the mechanism is necessary to understand the applicability of that mechanism.
+A cipher suite may, for example, be recommended that is only suitable for use in applications where the Transparency Log's contents are public.
 Mechanisms with limited applicability may be recommended, but in such cases applicability statements that describe any limitations of the mechanism or necessary constraints will be provided.
   - N: Indicates that the item's associated mechanism has not been evaluated and is not RECOMMENDED (as opposed to being NOT RECOMMENDED).
 This does not mean that the mechanism is flawed.
 For example, an item may be marked as "N"